UNO student to run across Nebraska to raise money for charity

 Brandon Schutt said he plans to start running the evening the team arrives and cover 40 miles a day for nine days.
 He said he plans to run at night to avoid the heat of the day, although his father noted that could change depending on weather and other factors.

-Schutt said he'll likely break the distance into two runs of 10 miles each followed by four five-mile segments.
+Schutt said he’ll likely break the distance into two runs of 10 miles each followed by four 5-mile segments.
 The team plans to travel on roads north of Interstate 80.

 Different friends will join him for segments of the run and swap out during the breaks.
 Joe Schutt said some may come and go.